tateshep/flickr-api-proj/README.md

 # flickr-api-proj
 Showcases Flickr images based off search input.
-Uses Javascript to make API calls.
+Uses Javascript to interact with the flickr API, and provide an interactive UI.